Akacia Complementary School

 Wycombe High School

 Akacia School has classes for all ages ranging from Reception to year 6 and an extra class for GCSE maths students.
 They provide the best teaching in Maths, English and 11+ tutoring.
 The school has also helped me boost my confidence in my learning.
 Apart from learning, the school makes sure you are well nourished by providing you with healthy food and drinks at lunch.
 Everyone at the community are all very friendly and there is the chance to make lots of new friends.
 In addition, the school often organises trips that the whole school can attend for example, going to see the beautiful parks of Kew Gardens or going to the amazing Science Museums.
-Overall, I believe that Akacia school is one of the best communities that I have went to."
+Overall, I believe that Akacia school is one of the best communities that I attended."

 Rebecca Johnny, 16 yrs

-For more information on the Akacia Complimentary School please call:
+For more information on Akacia, please contact: